MartaCarayol/isomir_target_predictions/README.md

  ### differential_expression_analysis_isotargets.R

 Apply script_scanmir to the data from [Larriba et al., 2023](https://pubmed.ncbi.nlm.nih.gov/37245055/).
-Assig a unique code to each set of target mRNA, forming isoTargets groups (canonical miRNA and isomiR regulating the same mRNA share the same code).
-Then, pooling the reads of all canonical miRNAs and isomiRs within each isoTargets group across all samples for the final differential expression analysis using [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) (differential expression analysis at the isoTargets level).
+Assig a unique code to each set of mRNA targets, forming isoTargets groups (canonical miRNA and isomiR regulating the same mRNA share the same code).
+Then, pooling the reads of all canonical miRNAs and isomiRs within each isoTargets group across all samples and apply differential expression analysis using [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) (differential expression analysis at the isoTargets level).